Preston Smith (linebacker): 2019

-On March 14, 2019, Smith signed with the Green Bay Packers on a four-year, $52 million contract.
+On March 14, 2019, Smith signed with the Packers on a four-year, $52 million contract.

-In Smith's debut as a Packer in Week 1 against the Chicago Bears, he made 5 tackles and sacked Mitchell Trubisky 1.5 times in the 10–3 win.
+In Smith's debut as a Packer in Week 1 against the Bears, he made 5 tackles and sacked Mitchell Trubisky 1.5 times in the 10–3 win.
 In Week 3 against the Denver Broncos, Smith sacked Joe Flacco 3 times and forced a fumble that was recovered by the Packers in the 27–16 win, earning him NFC Defensive Player of the Week honors.

 In week 6 against the Detroit Lions, Smith sacked Matthew Stafford 1.5 times in the 23–22 win.

 In week 10 against the Carolina Panthers, Smith recorded 2 sacks on Kyle Allen in the 24–16 win.

 In Week 16 against the Vikings, Smith recorded 3 tackles and 1.5 sacks during the 23–10 win.
 In the Divisional Round of the playoffs against the Seattle Seahawks, he recorded 2 sacks on Russell Wilson during the 28–23 win, including one at the 2-minute warning in the 4th quarter.
 He finished the season with 56 tackles, 12 sacks and four pass deflections.

 2020

 In Week 10 against the Jacksonville Jaguars, Smith recorded his first full sack of the season on Jake Luton during the 24–20 win.
-In Week 12 against the Chicago Bears on Sunday Night Football, Smith recorded three total tackles (one for loss) and sacked Bears quarterback Mitchell Trubisky once during the 41–25 win; he also recovered a fumble forced by teammate Za'Darius Smith on Trubisky and returned it for a 14-yard touchdown, the second score of his career.
+In Week 12 against the Bears on Sunday Night Football, Smith recorded three total tackles (one for loss) and sacked Bears quarterback Mitchell Trubisky once during the 41–25 win; he also recovered a fumble forced by teammate Za'Darius Smith on Trubisky and returned it for a 14-yard touchdown, the second score of his career.